 Children born into the study will be evaluated by trained professionals for their developmental progress through their third birthday.

 Families will be updated on local resources and have ready access to information from EARLI about study findings and other developments related to autism.

-Families will be compensated for their time spent contributing to the EARLI Study, as well as reimbursed for travel expenses when visits to a study clinic are necessary.
+Families will be compensated for their time contributed to the EARLI Study.